nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## Checksum

-**Definition**: A unique numerical signature derived from a file that can be used to compare copies (definition from the DPC handbook: <a href = "https://www.dpconline.org/handbook/glossary" target="_blank">https://www.dpconline.org/handbook/glossary</a>).
+**Definition**: A unique numerical signature derived from a file that can be used to compare copies (definition from the DPC <a href = "https://www.dpconline.org/handbook/glossary" target="_blank">handbook</a>.).
 A checksum is needed to ensure integrity of the digital object.

 **Data source**: Loosely based on JISC digital skills survey results.